 - Creativity & Expression

-- This LLC is for creatives who have an interest in the arts such as writing, painting, music, literature, and theater.
+- This Themed Community is for creatives who have an interest in the arts such as writing, painting, music, literature, and theater.
 This community will provide a place for students to make connections with like-minded individuals.

 - Travel & Culture

-- This community is designed for students who are interested in various types of travel experiences including local, domestic, international, immersion experiences, and exposure to different cultures.
+- This Themed Community is designed for students who are interested in various types of travel experiences including local, domestic, international, immersion experiences, and exposure to different cultures.

 - Health & Well-Being

-- This community is geared towards students who are interested in topics related to mental health, fitness, and nutrition.
+- This Themed Community is geared towards students who are interested in topics related to mental health, fitness, and nutrition.
 Like-minded students will live in a community with fellow students who want to place a focus on maintaining a healthy lifestyle and encouraging self-care.

-- This learning community is for students interested in all things entertainment and want to connect with other students interested in various areas of entertainment such as movies, television, comedy shows, concerts, and sporting events.
+- This Themed Community is for students interested in all things entertainment and want to connect with other students interested in various areas of entertainment such as movies, television, comedy shows, concerts, and sporting events.
 Entertainment is an integral part of life and its various forms create community.

-All first-year students are required to participate in a Living Learning Community.
+All first-year students are required to participate in a Themed Community.
 Students select up to three preferences for communities that they wish to participate in when completing the Housing Application/Commuter Request form.
-Results from the Roommate Questionnaire and Living Learning Communities Preferences will determine the housing placement for first-year students.
-Please keep in mind that space is limited and students who apply for housing after the deadline may not receive their first choice of Living Learning Communities.
+Results from the Roommate Questionnaire and Themed Communities Preferences will determine the housing placement for first-year students.
+Please keep in mind that space is limited and students who apply for housing after the deadline may not receive their first choice of Themed Community.

 Steps to Apply for Housing